aabs/ActorSrcGen/ReadMe.md

 ActorSrcGen is a C# Source Generator allowing the conversion of simple Actor based C# POCOs into Dataflow compatible classes supporting the actor model.

+**NB.
+This library is brand new, and is likely to change substantially in the weeks ahead.
+Please treat this as experimental for the time being.**

 The aim of the source generator is to generate the boilerplate code needed to use TPL Dataflow with a regular class.
 So you can take something like this: